 1740 Cedar Ave, Boulder, CO 80304

 I earned a five year degree in fine arts and graphic design at a Swiss art school.
-After a career as a graphic designer and later an internship working with disabled children I moved to the United States.
-I studied sculpture and painting at the University of New Orleans, and graduated with a painting degree from the University of Colorado in Boulder.
-I have shown my work at different venues in the US and Switzerland and currently have my sculptures represented at LeMieux Gallery in New Orleans, LA.
+After a career in graphic design I studied sculpture and painting at the University of New Orleans, and graduated with a painting degree from the University of Colorado in Boulder.

 click on image for full view or audio